Bandits with Mean Bounds: Introduction

-{\em Can we use such logged data to perform a non-trivial transfer of knowledge, despite the partial confounding?}

-\textbf{Contribution~2: Mean bounds from confounded logs:} We develop techniques to extract upper and lower bounds on the means of arm rewards from partially confounded logged data.
-Specifically, we consider a data set that has been collected by an oracle that observes the full context, takes the optimal action and receives the corresponding rewards.
+\textbf{Contribution~4: Mean bounds from confounded logs:} We develop techniques to extract upper and lower bounds on the means of arm rewards from partially confounded logged data.
+Specifically, we consider a dataset that has been collected by an oracle that observes the full context, takes the optimal action and receives the corresponding rewards.
 However, the log only contains some parts of the context along with the corresponding (action, reward) pair, generalizing the work of \cite{zhang2017transfer}, where none of the contexts are recorded.
-Using bounds on the gap between the means of the best and second best arms {\em as observed by the oracle}, as well as the corresponding gap between best and worst arms, we derive upper and lower bounds on the mean rewards of arms to be used by an agent that acts only based {\em only} on the recorded parts of the context.
+In the stochastic case, using bounds on the gap between the means of the best and second best arms {\em as observed by the oracle}, as well as the corresponding gap between best and worst arms, we derive upper and lower bounds on the mean rewards of arms to be used by an agent that acts only based {\em only} on the recorded parts of the context.
 We show that these are tight, i.e. there are instances that meet both the upper and lower bounds.
-We validate our work through semi-synthetic experiments with the Movielens 1M data set~\citep{harper2015movielens}.
+We also show that these bounds can be inferred in a linear setting without the knowledge of gaps.
+We validate our work through synthetic and semi-synthetic experiments with the Movielens 1M dataset \cite{harper2015movielens}.